meridial/foolbar/readme.md

 ```
 - A trusty C compiler
 - compositor with zwlr-layer-shell support
-- CPU as fast. or faster than 100Mhz (rawdogging a scrolling text is quiet expensive)
+- A 64 bit CPU
 - `wlr-layer-shell-unstable-v1.xml` from wlroots/protocol (clone it or smth)
 - System with pthreads support (currently i use linux. you might need to change a few things)